Training & Apprenticeships

 Trainees are based in one of our local 'home' schools.

 Team work is an important element of this training, trainees will join their 'home' school team and work as part of a team of Spiral trainees.
 This is a challenging programme but our experience shows that it is without doubt the best way to prepare for real-life in the classroom.
 From day one trainees will be part of the school team in their "home school", working with excellent teachers who will support and develop their skills and knowledge as they progress to Qualified Teacher Status (QTS).
-It is hoped that at the end of the year trainees will join our schools as Newly Qualified Teachers (NQTs), well prepared for life in the classroom and successful careers as primary teachers.
+At the end of the training year we aim for all of our trainees to stay with us and join our schools as Newly Qualified Teachers (NQTs), well prepared for life in the classroom and looking forward to successful careers as primary teachers.

 Students are based in their "home school" for the majority of their time where they work with a mentor teacher.
 During the year trainees will also have a placement in a school which provides a contrasting setting.
 Our growing training partnership of 10 schools in and around St Albans, Hemel Hempstead, Welwyn and east Herts provide the opportunity to work in different schools during the course of the programme.
 Most Fridays are spent attending FIPC, where trainees have an assigned tutor and attend specialist training sessions to support their academic studies.

 We are looking for candidates who have a true vocation to be a teacher, who naturally enjoy working with children, are fascinated by how children learn and have the resilience and determination to deal with the challenges the job brings whilst appreciating the inspiring reward that making a difference to a child's life can bring.